awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

 1. Choose the **JSON** tab\.

 1. Replace the existing policy with the following policy\.
-Replace `servicerole` with the IAM service role that you created in [Create the SNS Topic](#lambda-create-sns-topic)\.
+Replace `servicerole` with the IAM service role that you created in [Create the SNS topic](#lambda-create-sns-topic)\.

    ```
    {